-the equipment budget (in general, the total cost of all equipment to be installed outside Hong Kong should be less than 25% of the total equipment budget, as a substantial part of the R&D activities is required to be conducted in Hong Kong).
+substantial part of the R&D activities is required to be conducted in Hong Kong).

-- 3.1.9 Where necessary, ITC may require the lead applicant to transfer any equipment costing HK\$500,000 or above purchased under the project to the Government or another party within a period of two years after project completion or termination. - 3.1.10 As a general rule, the lead applicant is required to keep all equipment costing less than HK\$500,000 purchased for the project for at least two years after project completion or termination of the project agreement and should make such equipment available for ITC and the Director of Audit's inspection upon request. - 3.1.11 For collaborative projects, the title to all equipment procured will vest with the lead applicant.
+- 3.1.9 Where necessary, ITC may require the lead applicant to transfer any equipment costing HK\$500,000 or above purchased under the project to the Government or another party within a period of two years after project completion or termination of the project agreement. - 3.1.10 As a general rule, the lead applicant is required to keep all equipment costing less than HK\$500,000 purchased for the project for at least two years after project completion or termination of the project agreement and should make such equipment available for ITC and the Director of Audit's inspection upon request. - 3.1.11 For collaborative projects, the title to all equipment procured will vest with the lead applicant.
 The industry co-applicant, however, has the right to use the equipment during the project period.
 Both the lead applicant and industry co-applicant should make the equipment available for ITC and the Director of Audit's inspection upon request within two years after project completion or termination of the project agreement.